 it.
 We need not worry about finding a necessity for the introduction

 of the statements, or a guarantee of their trustworthiness.

 We are dealing with a firmly established notion in the

 law, based on an equally well-settled axiom of common sense.

 law and evidence, state of mind, consciousness of guilt

 Slesinger, Donald and Hutchins, Robert M., "Some Observations on the Law of Evidence -- Consciousness of Guilt" (1929).
 Faculty Scholarship Series.
-Paper 4541.
+4541.